Which of your bills are going up and how to avoid paying more.

 Broadband and phone bills

-Sadly BT customers can’t do anything about it until they are next out of contract.
-But the good news for Sky and Virgin customers is you can use this as a chance to break your contract penalty free – handy if you’ve not been happy with service.
+The bad news is most customers can’t do anything about it until they are next out of contract.
+But the good news for Sky and Virgin Media broadband customers is you can use this as a chance to break your contract penalty free – handy if you’ve not been happy with service.
+Sadly this could be the last increase where this rule works for Virgin Media.

-New customer deals aren’t as good as they used to be, no doubt a result of the pandemic, but it’s still well worth comparing to see what’s out there.
+New customer extras (such as bonus gift cards or extra credit on your account) aren’t as good as they used to be, but it’s still well worth seeing what’s out there.
 Don’t forget to go via cashback sites Quidco or TopCashback as you might be able to get £100 back, perhaps more.

-Or you can use this research to haggle.
+Or you can use your price research to haggle.
 Along with mobile networks, I’ve found you can often get money knocked off your bill if you tell your provider you are going to leave.
-Then gee what they offer you to get you to stay.
+Then see what they offer you to get you to stay.

 TV and streaming bills

-You could be hit by the Sky and Virgin increases even if you don’t get broadband with them as TV customers will see hikes too.
+You could be hit by Sky, Virgin and BT increases even if you don’t get broadband with them as TV customers will see hikes too – and these won’t allow you to ditch mid-contract.

-You could shop around or haggle here too – but personally I’d see it as a chance to ditch something you are overpaying for!
+If you’re out of contract you could shop around or haggle here too – but personally I’d see it as a chance to ditch something you are probably overpaying for!

-Oh, and the TV Licence is increasing by a tiny £1.50 a year.
-Though I think it’s a vital service, those you don’t want to watch live TV or use iPlayer can stop paying.
+Oh, and the TV Licence is frozen this year, so there’s no increase.
+Though I think it’s a vital service, those who don’t want to watch live TV or use iPlayer can stop paying.

 Right, so can’t change your supplier if bills are going up.
 But you can potentially move to a water meter.
 The rough rule of thumb is you’ll save with one if there are more bedrooms in the home than people.
 But it’s best to use a calculator to get a better estimate of whether you will save.